Quick Links

 Making a Difference

 Making a Difference is a wonderful opportunity for recent past Wesley pupils.
-The College is seeking to support pupils of the class of 2020 or 2021, or past pupils who completed 6th Year in the College in the years 2015-2019.
+The College is seeking to support pupils of the class of 2024, or past pupils who completed 6th Year in the College in the years 2018-2023.
 This support will comprise a financial contribution towards their endeavour to enable them to undertake their making a difference project.
 Application forms can be sent by post or email to richard.fox@wesleycollege.ie

 Download the application form here